-Version 2.5.2 of Profile System Software requires:

-- Windows NT 4.0 with Service Pack 3 and the Year 2000 hotfix.
-You'll find more information about the Windows NT requirement in the section called "Microsoft Windows NT Support" on page 25.
-Please note that this release is not approved for operation with Windows NT 3.51. - A PDR200 or PDR300 system.
-PDR100 systems equipped with enhanced disk recorder (EDR) cards are also supported.
-Generally, only PDR100 systems with the installed Fibre Channel upgrade are equipped with enhanced disk recorder cards. - >>> Do not install Profile System Software 2.5.2 on PDR 100 systems which are not equipped with enhanced disk recorder cards. - >>> Do not install Profile System Software 2.5.2 on PDR 400 systems, or ON systems which have DVCPRO upgrade cards installed. - >>> You must have increased enhanced disk recorder memory (RAM) to use the following features: - MPEG support - 32-track audio - Fibre Channel streaming
+- >>> Version 2.5.4 of Profile System Software requires: - Windows NT 4.0 with Service Pack 3 and the Year 2000 hotfix.
+You'll find more information about the Windows NT requirement in the section called "Microsoft Windows NT Support" on page 32.
+Please note that this release is not approved for operation with Windows NT 3.51. - A PDR 200 or PDR 300 system.
+PDR 100 systems equipped with enhanced disk recorder (EDR) cards are also supported.
+Generally, only PDR 100 systems with the installed Fibre Channel upgrade are equipped with enhanced disk recorder cards. - >>> Do not install Profile System Software 2.5.4 on PDR 100 systems which are not equipped with enhanced disk recorder cards. - >>> Do not install Profile System Software 2.5.4 on PDR 400 systems, or on systems which have DVCPRO upgrade cards installed. - >>> You must have increased enhanced disk recorder memory (RAM) to use the following features: - MPEG support - 32-track audio - Fibre Channel streaming - Profile Library Systems (PLS)

-Refer to "EDR Memory Requirements" on page 22 for more information.
+Refer to "EDR Memory Requirements" on page 29 for more information.

 If you use third-party applications, check with your vendor before installing or using this software release.
-If your automation system or third party application does not yet support Profile System Software 2.5.2, Grass Valley Group recommends that you install Profile System Software 2.2.5, which has been qualified by most vendors.
-You'll find instructions on how to install Profile System Software 2.2.5 in "Version Compatibility" on page 15.
+If your automation system or third party application does not yet support Profile System Software 2.5.4, Grass Valley Group recommends that you install Profile System Software 2.2.5 or higher, which has been qualified by most vendors.
+You'll find instructions on how to install Profile System Software 2.2.5 in "Version Compatibility" on page 22.

-Version 2.5.2 contains a number of major enhancements:
+Version 2.5.4 contains a number of major enhancements introduced in earlier Profile System Software releases: